 - Offer other career advice at their discretion.

-Throughout the academic year, the Office of Career Services (OCS) organizes numerous career panels and workshops to help current students with their job/internship search and professional development.
+Throughout the academic year, the Career Advancement Center (CAC) organizes numerous career panels and workshops to help current students with their job/internship search and professional development.
 These events usually focus on specific career paths, such as consulting, international development, investment banking, humanitarian affairs, or working at the United Nations.
 By participating in these events, students will become more informed about their field(s) of interest and have opportunities to network with people in the industry.

 Washington, DC Career Conference